-"Up in the morning bout' a quarter to three!"
+"Up in the morning bout' a quarter to four!"

-Shouting the cadence, we twice ran around the loosely forming platoons, until I shouted "Quick Time...March!
-Platoon...halt.
+Shouting the cadence, we shuffled around the loosely forming platoons, until I commanded "Quick Time…March!
+Platoon…halt!
 Ground your packs, line 'em up by squad, and fall in."
 I said, noting most of our platoon's soldiers who lived off-post were already waiting.
 It's not surprising because they get the call before we do in the barracks.
-A few men from other platoons were there as well, with several more hurrying in.
+A few off post men from other platoons were there as well, with several more hurrying in.

-When the packs were neatly grounded, everyone aligned themselves with their squad leaders in four ranks.
-Being without our platoon sergeant, I took the command position in front of the platoon, "Fall in!
+When the packs were neatly grounded, everyone aligned themselves with their squad leaders in the four ranks.
+Being without our platoon sergeant, I took the command position in front of the platoon, and shouted "Fall in!
 Squad leaders report."

 "First squad, two unaccounted for."
 Sutter said with a salute.